-Welcome to the Caribbean, welcome to the country with 365 beaches.
-Recently I boarded a plane in London for my direct flight to the enticing island of Antigua & Barbuda.
+Welcome to Antigua & Barbuda, welcome to the country with 365 beaches.
+Recently I boarded a plane in London for my direct flight to the enticing island in the Caribbean: Antigua & Barbuda.
 A week long I was able to explore the best Antigua tourism has to offer.
-It was my first time visiting Antigua & Barbuda, a country many people most probably never heard of, but since a kid I was in love with their flag.
+It was my first time visiting, a country many people most probably never heard of, but since I was a kid I was in love with their flag.
 Finally I got the chance to travel to Antigua myself!

 Antigua, once discovered by Christopher Columbus means ancient in Spanish.
-The native Indians that lived here long time before called it the land of oil and many waters though.
-Not to be mistaken with the Guatemalan Antigua, this Caribbean island is nowadays a prime beach destination and a popular vacation spot that is part of the Commonwealth but independent since 1981.
+The native Indians that lived here long before Columbus arrived called it the land of oil and many waters.
+Not to be mistaken with the Guatemalan Antigua, this Caribbean island is nowadays a prime beach destination and a popular vacation spot for Americans and Europeans that is still part of the Commonwealth but an independent country since 1981.

 1. Where is Antigua & Barbuda